Theodorick Bland of Cawsons: Career

 Described as "a plain practical man, with but slender advantages of education, of an ample fortune and respectable character", he was "a respected member of Virginia's glittering planter aristocracy".
-He initially operated and lived at Kippax Plantation along the Appommatox River (which became Hopewell) and later built a renowned mansion at his plantation, Cawsons plantation, located on a promontory where the Appomattox River turned north to meet the James River.
+He initially operated and lived at Kippax Plantation along the Appomattox River (which became Hopewell) and later built a renowned mansion at his plantation, Cawsons plantation, located on a promontory where the Appomattox River turned north to meet the James River.

 On November 15, 1758, Francis Fauquier, the Lieutenant Governor of Virginia Colony, appointed Bland colonel of the militia for Prince George County.
 Before the American Revolution, the Bland and Randolph families of Virginia frequently cooperated with each other to manage their plantations.
 After the Gunpowder Incident at the beginning of the war, Bland, along with his son, Theodorick Bland Jr, and his son-in-law, John Randolph, offered 40 slaves for sale to raise funds to replace the gunpowder seized by Lord Dunmore from the magazine in Williamsburg, Virginia.
 Around January 1781, St. George Tucker assisted Bland, his father-in-law, in escaping the advancing British Army commanded by Benedict Arnold.
 A few months later, the British Major-General William Phillips ordered that his troops in Prince George County not harm Bland's property.

 In 1775, Bland owned a sorrel mare that had been imported from England by William Byrd III.
 Quaker-Lass was described in one stud book as "the finest looking mare in Virginia, of her day".

 Following the American Revolutionary War, Bland moved westward into Amelia County, Virginia, where he developed another plantation using enslaved labor.